-Assets

-Cash and cash equivalents \$ 47

-Accounts receivable 466

-Other current assets 21

-Property, plant, and equipment 141

-Goodwill and intangible assets 26

-Other assets 4

-\$ 705

-Liabilities

-Accounts payable \$ 28

-Accrued wages and withholdings 104

-Other current liabilities 161

-Long-term debt 124

-Deferred Taxes, Credits and Other Liabilities 45

-Accumulated postretirement benefit obligation 46

-\$ 508
+Assets Liabilities Cash and cash equivalents \$ 47 Accounts payable \$ 28 Accounts receivable 466 Accrued wages and withholdings 104 Other current assets 21 Other current liabilities 161 Property, plant, and equipment 141 Long-term debt 124 Goodwill and intangible assets 26 Deferred Taxes, Credits and Other Liabilities 45 Other assets 4 Accumulated postretirement benefit obligation 46 \$ 705 \$ 508

-In December 2004, we announced an agreement with Sinotrans Air Transportation Development Co., Ltd. ("Sinotrans") to acquire direct control of the international express operations in 23 cities within China, and to purchase Sinotrans' interest in our current joint venture in China.
+In December 2004, we announced an agreement with Sinotrans to acquire direct control of the international express operations in 23 cities within China, and to purchase Sinotrans' interest in our current joint venture in China.
 The agreement requires a payment of \$100 million to Sinotrans in 2005, which can be increased or decreased based on certain contingent factors.
 The acquisition will be completed in stages throughout 2005.
 In February 2005, we took direct control of operations in five locations, while the additional 18 locations will be acquired by December 2005.
 The operations being acquired will be reported within our International package reporting segment.